Deca04/AlzhAI/README.md

    * Symptoms
    * Diagnosis Information

-   Note: For a comprehensive explanation of each variable, please refer to the previous link to the dataset, where all variables are detailed thoroughly.
+   **Note**: For a comprehensive explanation of each variable, please refer to the previous link to the dataset, where all variables are detailed thoroughly.

    ### 2. Development of Predictive Model
    After identifying the key correlations from the historical data (through a correlation matrix), the next step involves: